ralfspoeth/json/README.md

 It uses a `Lexer` internally which tokenizes a character stream into tokens like braces, brackets, comma, colon, number literals, string literals, and `null`, `true`, and `false`.
-The parser uses a stack of nodes wich encapsulate builders, special tokens, or an element.
+The parser uses a stack of nodes which encapsulate builders, special tokens, or an element.
 It utilizes an inner sealed interface to cater for this limited set of stack elements.

 ## JsonWriter